04 Dec Testing and Learning and Generational Differences

 From my In-Box this week:

-Lots to get into here, and I’ll share how I responded point by point.
+Lots to get into here, and I’ll share my response point by point.

 I still get a lot of one-page letters with graphics and donation tear off sections at the bottom.